-Succulent prawns paired with a home-made spicy salsa are a perfect dish for entertaining and sharing with others.
+Succulent prawns paired with homemade spicy salsa are a perfect dish for entertaining and sharing with others.
 Serve at your next party, BBQ or special occasion.
 You can get the recipe here.

 Want a simple burger pattie that you can pair with a range of salads or condiments?
 Then look no further than my Basic Beef Patties.
 You control everything that goes into them so you know you will be able to tolerate them.
 They're super easy to make, take minutes to cook and taste delicious.
 Get the recipe here.

-For many people with SIBO, sausages are off limits.
+For many people with SIBO, sausages are off-limits.
 I first tried cevapcici with my Croatian friends and fell in love with them.
-They are like a skinless sausage, flavoured with herbs and spices and wrapped around a skewer before being cooked on the BBQ.
+They are like skinless sausages, flavoured with herbs and spices and wrapped around a skewer before being cooked on the BBQ.
 They are economical to make, can be seasoned just how you like them and are simply delicious.
 Get the recipe here.

 Cheese and Bacon Burger